aungsias/Eigen/README.md

 - **Extreme Gradient Boosting (XGB)**: Chosen on 3 occasions, it posted an average OUE of 0.098.
 While less frequently chosen, its performance metrics indicate that it's a viable alternative under specific circumstances.
 - **Random Forest**: Also chosen on 3 occasions and achieved an average OUE of 0.093, underscoring its potential utility as part of the ensemble.

+### Comparison with the Naïve Model
+The naïve model outperformed all other models on May 28, 2020, as evidenced by its lowest Over-Under Loss (OUL) score of 0.151.
+In the context of this loss function, which penalizes overpredictions more heavily, the naïve model's superior performance suggests it made fewer and less severe overestimations on that specific date.
+This could be particularly valuable in a long-only investment strategy where overpredictions could lead to overexposure to risk.
+During this period, the market may have been in a state of equilibrium—a state of mean reversion—or following predictable cyclical trends, making the past a reliable predictor of the immediate future.

+That said, model was selected as the best performer only once out of the 32 time frames.
+Given this sporadic performance, I deemed it too fickle for consistent inclusion in the ensemble and omitted it to focus on models that demonstrate more reliable performance across various market conditions.

 ### Sector Selection

 The biannual model recalibration also provides insights into sector preferences over time: